RPF-Search: Field-based Search for Robot Person Following in Unknown Dynamic Environments: Method

 \textbf{Probabilistic Inheritance} $\mathcal{V}_p(\cdot)$: In unstructured environments, obstacles can significantly restrict visibility, causing the robot to miss detections even at optimal candidate positions.
 For instance, in Room 1 (Fig.~\ref{fig:factory}), the target (blue dot) is hidden behind Obstacle 1 and Obstacle 2.
 Without a comprehensive exploration of the room, the robot is likely to miss detecting the target person at this location.
 To address this, we propose a probabilistic inheritance strategy to balance exhaustive exploration of the room and outside the room.
 The probability of a candidate $\mathcal{F}_i$ inherits from its parent candidate, $Parent(\mathcal{F}_i)$, the closest candidate from the previous generation.
 The inherited probability is defined as:

 where $d_p$ is the distance between $\mathcal{F}_i$ and $Parent(\mathcal{F}_i)$, and the inheritance probability decays with increasing distance.
+Adjacent frame frontiers maintain spatial coherence in the environment, thereby enabling effective probability inheritance.
 The normalization factor $\varepsilon$ is adaptive to the room size, ensuring probability decay matches the environment.
 If candidates inside the room have lower probabilities than previous candidates, the robot transitions from searching inside the room to exploring outside.